newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

   >>> liquid_bismuth.k
   14.395909090909093

-- Initialization from specific heat capacity needs some attention because the corresponding function of temperature is not injective, hence for some values of :math:`c_p` two values of temperature are mapped.
-This is an undesired behaviour.
-To overcome such difficulty the package provides the possibility for the user to choose which temperature root shall be considered, by providing the index of the function inversion solution array.
-The default root index is 0, i.e, the lowest temperature.
+- Initialization from mass-specific heat capacity :math:`c_p` needs some attention because the corresponding function of temperature is not injective.
+  Hence, two temperature values may be possible for the same value of :math:`c_p`.
+This occurrence must be handled carefully.
+  Currently, the package allows the user to look for the root in the two distinct ranges where the function is monotone.
+  The default range index is 0, which corresponds to the lowest temperature range.
-  The following example shows its usage with :class:`.Lead` (the same is valid for :class:`.Bismuth` and :class:`.LBE`):
+  Here is an example with :class:`.Lead` (the same holds for :class:`.Bismuth` and :class:`.LBE`):

   >>> from lbh15 import Lead
   >>> # Visualize temperature in [K] corresponding to cp min